sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/training/tools/loom.md

 ## Guidelines

 Please be mindful of sharing any private or personal information when recording Loom videos.
-We want to avoid having any sensitive information leaked or corrupted.
+We want to avoid having any sensitive information (classification categories restricted and private as per our [Data Management Policy](../../../../policies/data-management-policy.md) leaked or corrupted.
 Furthermore, we have a legal and moral obligation towards our data subjects in regards to how we handle their personal data.

 Best practise: